Khloe Kardashian Took A Fan To Prom

 “I’ve never been to prom before but I have always wondered what prom is like…It was a really special request, and I’ve never been to prom, so I felt really lucky that I was invited,” she said.

-While she was looking forward to the dance, she had no idea how to prepare and asks her mother, Kris Jenner, for some advice.
+While she was looking forward to the dance, she had no idea how to prepare and asked her mother, Kris Jenner, for some advice.

-Jenner asked her daughter what the age of the fan was and even suggested she bring a bottle of champagne to the dance.
+Jenner asked her daughter about the age of the fan, and even suggested she bring a bottle of champagne to the dance.
 Kardashian quickly shot that idea down, reminding her mom that the fan was only in high school and was not of drinking age.

 “No, prom is in high school, Mom.
 High school is under 21.
 They’re, like, 18,” she said.